tejas7535/storybookM3/libs/shared/utils/transloco/components/src/language-select/README.md

 ### Prerequisites

-As this lib depends on [Angular Material](https://material.angular.io) and [Tailwind](https://tailwindcss.com/docs).
-Material Icons should not used from CDN but installed e.g. with [https://fontsource.org/docs/icons/material-icons]().
+This lib depends on [Angular Material](https://material.angular.io) and [Tailwind](https://tailwindcss.com/docs).
+Material Icons should not be used from CDN but installed e.g. with [https://fontsource.org/docs/icons/material-icons]().
 It is necessary to import the following styles in your app's `styles.scss` as shown in the recommended order:

 ```css
 /***************************************************************************************************